-Even though rich Snippets are not deemed as necessary, they do have certain benefits to the major search engines, users and site operators.
-In fact, these benefits are often more noticeable to everyone involved in digital marketing activities.
+Even though rich snippets are not deemed necessary, they do have certain benefits for major search engines, users, and site operators.
+These benefits are often more noticeable to everyone involved in digital marketing activities.

-- Users have the ability to determine the relevancy of specific results much faster and easier without reading a lot of unnecessary information.
-It is also important to note that users gain a better understanding of the contents on a site, and the relevancy to the query that they make without having to visit the site.
+Users have the ability to determine the relevancy of specific results much faster and easier without reading a lot of unnecessary information.
+It is also important to note that users gain a better understanding of the contents of a site and the relevancy of the queries they make without having to visit the site.

 What Are Rich Snippets?

 So, what are rich snippets?
-Rich Snippets can be described as structured data markup that’s presently used by site operators.
-This data is added to the site owner’s existing HTML code so that the search engines can easily identify what type of data is contained on each of a site’s web pages.
-To take this information a little bit further, the major search engines are also using this markup structure to give the user richer search results.
-Thereby, giving the user more capabilities in finding the data that they are really searching for online.
+Rich Snippets can be described as the same structured data code markup that’s presently used by site operators.
+This structured data markup code is added to the site owner’s existing HTML code so that the search engines can easily identify what type of structured data issues are contained on each of a site’s web pages.
+To take this information a little bit further, the major search engines are also using this same structured data code, markup code, markup code, and structure to give the user richer search results.
+Thereby, it gives the user more capabilities in finding the structured data that they are really searching for online.

-Under the traditional scheme, when a website showed up on a SERP, Google, and other major search engines would simply display the title of the site, its URL and whatever meta description that had been assigned to that page.
-When Rich Snippets are used, however, Google is now being given the capability to show a little bit more info about the actual results.
-Some of the more pertinent info is identified as follows.
+Under the traditional scheme, when a website showed up on a SERP, Google, and other major search engines would simply display the title of the site, its URL, and whatever meta description had been assigned to that page.
+When Rich Snippets are used, however, Google is now given the capability to show a little bit more information about the actual Google search results.
+Some of the more pertinent information is identified as follows:.

-For example, if the search results displayed items from Google Pay or Itunes, the items will show up with a number of different relevant factors including the number of votes for that items, its overall rating, the associated price and the platform supported.
+For example, if the search results display items from Google Pay or iTunes, the items will show up with several different relevant factors, including the number of votes for that item, its overall rating, the associated price, and the platform supported.

-Today, there are at least 3 different markup specs currently recognized by these major search engines, and they are: Microdata, RDFa, and Microformats.
-Of all of these 3, the most widely supported is Microdata, particularly as relates in terms of annotations.
+Today, there are at least 3 different schema markup specs currently recognised by these major search engines, and they are microdata, RDFa, and microformats.
+Of all three, the most widely supported is microdata, particularly in terms of annotations.

 It is also important to note that rich snippets can be used as follows:

-- Reviews – Though there are different properties for each, snippets can be used on aggregate and reviews.
+Reviews: Though there are different properties for each, snippets can be used on aggregates and reviews.

-- People – Google and Bing are currently showing richer info from LinkedIn when a user searches for those that are well-known.
-The same or similar results are also possible for any site that provides a profile of their staff, team members as well as others in an organization.
+People: Google and Bing are currently showing richer information from LinkedIn when a user searches for those that are well-known.
+The same or similar results are also possible for any site that provides a profile of their staff, team members, and others in an organisation.
 All that’s needed for the snippet is the name, title, contact details, role, and the associated professional affiliations.

-- Products –Products and special offers made various merchants, as well as particular online stores, can be shown as rich snippets too.
+Products: Products and special offers made by various merchants, as well as particular online stores, can be shown as rich snippets too.
 Setting up the appropriate properties is also standard since the major search engines can pull in the name of the product, its image, description, brand, identifiers (ISBN, SKU, etc.) and etc.

-- Businesses & Organisations – When a rich snippet is being used for a business & organization, the search engine will be using the following properties: business name, logo, its physical address or the site’s url, telephone no, and geolocation.
+Businesses & Organisations: When a rich snippet is being used for a business or organisation, the search engine will be using the following properties: business name, logo, physical address, or the site’s URL, telephone number, and geolocation.

-- Recipes – When a rich snippet is being used for a recipe, the search engine will pull in wide range of related properties including: reviews, the type of dish, cooking and preparation time, nutritional value (i.e. calories, fat content and more)
+Recipes: When a rich snippet is being used for a recipe, the search engine will pull in a wide range of related properties including reviews, the type of dish, cooking and preparation time, nutritional value (i.e. calories, fat content, and more)

-- Events – When a rich snippet is being used for events, the search engine can pull in: future events, ticket details, duration, event’s official name, start and end date, and geolocation.
+Events: When a rich snippet is being used for events, the search engine can pull in: future events, ticket details, duration, the event’s official name, start and end date, and geolocation.

-- Video Content – When a rich snippet is being used for video content, it may apply to embedded video content on a site.
-The properties used may relate to production company, duration, license, creator and the class family friendly.
+Video Content: When a rich snippet is being used for video content, it may apply to embedded video content on a site.
+The properties used may relate to the production company, duration, license, creator, and family-friendly class.

 How to Add Rich Snippets to Your Content

-First of all, not all content has to be marked up, even though markups can make it is easier for the search engines to provide better results.
+First of all, not all content has to be marked up, even though markups can make it easier for search engines to provide search engines and other search engines with better results.
 The general rule of thumb, however, is only visible content should be considered.
 Content on hidden pages should not be included in this process.

-Structured data mark up consists of 3 main elements and they are as follows:
+Structured and structured data markup markup consists of structured data markup made up of structured data markup code out of 3 main elements, and they are as follows:

-Itemtype – indicates what types of items being noted
+Item type: indicates what types of items are being noted

 It is also important to remember that properties can vary based on the type of content presented.
-In fact, because there is a huge number of properties that can be used to set-up structured data mark-ups, the process alone can be very intimidating at best.
-Fortunately, there are plug-ins that can be used for sites that use WordPress so it makes it a lot easier.
+Because there is a huge number of properties that can be used to set up structured data markups, the process alone can be very intimidating at best.
+Fortunately, some plug-ins can be used for sites that use WordPress, which makes it a lot easier.

-There are plugins for major e-commerce sites too.
-On the other hand, if the site owner is utilizing a bespoke CMS, its best to solicit the help of a qualified SEO consultant to assist with making these mark-up structured processes easier.
+There are plugins for major e-commerce sites, too.
+On the other hand, if the site owner is utilising a bespoke CMS, it is best to solicit the help of a qualified SEO consultant to assist the website owners with making these markup and structured data markup processes easier.

 What to Expect After Adding Rich Snippets

-Normally, when site owner decides to add Rich Snippets to their webpage, they may find that the work that they have done does not automatically appear.
-This is because Google will wait to see if the structured data markups have been done right.
+Normally, when a site owner decides to add Rich Snippets to their webpage, they may find that the work that they have done does not automatically appear.
+This is because Google will wait to see if the appropriate structured data markups have been done correctly.

-In fact, they will not only analyze the markups themselves, but also assess them prior to displaying the richer results.
-This process normally takes about 10 to 14 days for this first phase.
+They will not only analyse the markups themselves but also assess them before displaying the richer results.
+This process normally takes about 10 to 14 days for the first phase.
 After which, if the structure data markups appear to be accurate, some of the pages will display the new snippets.
 This phase is about 5 days in length.

-Finally, before a site owner gets started, there’s still a few things that they should know.
-Starting with the fact that rich snippets have been implemented in the major search engines for over 2 years now.
+Finally, before a site owner gets started, there are still a few things that they should know.
+Starting with the fact that rich snippets have been implemented in major search engines for over 2 years now,.

 However, the search engines are still adapting to these new changes.
-In order to get the best results possible, some of the snippets are not being shown, and the parameters for displaying will vary from time to time.
-For instance, the display of authorship has changed a number of different times since 2013.
+To get the best results possible, some of the snippets are not being shown, and the parameters for displaying will vary from time to time.
+For instance, the display of authorship has changed several different times since 2013.

-Along with the assessments and evaluation of rich snippets, Google is also starting to penalize sites for a variety of different techniques.
-For example, if the information found in the snippets are misleading or contain other manipulative techniques, the site will be penalized.
+Along with the assessments and evaluations of how the recipe was implemented and reviewed, rich snippets Google is also starting to penalise sites for a variety of types of reviews of recipes and implement rich snippets, snippet snippets, and different techniques.
+For example, if the information found in the most-used recipe and implemented rich snippets is misleading or contains other manipulative techniques, the site will be penalised.

 Therefore, the site owner must become familiar with Google’s Rich Snippet Quality Guidelines.